ichen-lab-ucsb/DeCatCounter/README.md

 # Input

-All input files (sequencing reads, barcodes and adapters text files) must be located in the same directory.
+All input files (sequencing reads, barcodes and constant regions text files) must be located in the same directory.
 Sequencing reads are assumed to be in FASTA format.
 If your sequencing reads file is in FASTQ format, please convert it to fasta using the following command (convert input.fastq to output.fasta):

 `cat input.fastq | awk '{if(NR%4==1) {printf(">%s\n",substr($0,2));} else if(NR%4==2) print;}' > output.fasta`